tomgehrke/PasswordExpiryTray_2/README.md

   * Whatever you can imagine (within reason)

 _NOTE: Password Expiry Tray cannot change user passwords.
 It does not know the user's current password, nor is there any facility for entering a new password in PET._

+## Documentation

+Documentation can be found in [this project's Github wiki](https://github.com/tomgehrke/PasswordExpiryTray_2/wiki).